caragiulioni/jetset/README.md

 If you are a recruiter and would like a functioning version of Jetset to review, please contact me info@blockctrl.com.

-Jetset is an innivative web application that allows site visitors to search for flights based on the limites of their budget.
+Jetset is an innovative web application that allows site visitors to search for flights based on the limites of their budget.

 EX.
 I am in New York, I have $500, show me all the flights leaving on (day/month)